Top 10 Best Black Football Players (All-Time List)

 9. Kylian Mbappe – France

 Taking a shift back to the recent years with the Frenchman.
 And we have every reason to, because while still young, the ex-PSG man has won a lot of trophies internationally and with his club.
 In his first time making it in the French squad for the World Cup, he won the trophy.
-Kylian Mbappe was exceptional in the tournament and gave defenders a nightmare when it came to catching him.
-The Frenchman is regarded as one of the best black football players of all time.
+Established himself as one of the best black footballers of all time, Kylian Mbappe was exceptional in the tournament and gave defenders a nightmare when it came to catching him.

 Moreover, his spells at PSG were consistent with a lot of Goals every season.
-From idolizing Cristiano Ronaldo to him being an idol to many young fans and players now, Mbappe has come a long way.
+From idolising Real Madrid icon Cristiano Ronaldo to him being an idol to many young fans and players now, Mbappe has come a long way.
 Feels like yesterday, when he moved to PSG on the then-world record transfer fee, to becoming one of the deadliest strikers in the football world now.
-With his move to Real Madrid, and record-breaking performance in his debut season, he has won the hearts of Madridistas.
+With his move to Real Madrid and record-breaking performance in his debut season, he has won the hearts of Madridistas.

 8. Yaya Toure – Ivory Coast

 What a player he was on the pitch.
-Toure had always gone under the radar for what he has done for Manchester City.
+Toure had always gone under the radar for what he has done for Manchester City, being one of the best black footballers of all time.
 Mostly playing as a holding midfielder, he dictated the tempo while ensuring he had his defenders covered.
-While his stats may lack in comparison to others on the list but his impact and influence loom larger on the success the Citizens have tasted.
+While his stats may lack in comparison to others on the list, his impact and influence loom larger in the success the Citizens have tasted.
+Yaya Toure is counted among the greatest players ever to play for Manchester City.

 7. Clarence Seedorf – Netherlands

-If you ever ask a 90s football fan who was the strongest player in the world, their answer will be Clarence Seedorf.
-His impact and influence are defined by his unparalleled achievements, such as winning three UEFA Champions League that too with three different clubs.
-For some players, winning even one UCL trophy is a dream, this guy has won it with three clubs.
+If you ever ask a 90s football fan who was the strongest player in the world, their answer will be Dutch icon Clarence Seedorf.
+Considered as one of the best Dutch players of all time, his impact and influence are defined by his unparalleled achievements, such as winning three UEFA Champions League titles with three different clubs.
+For some players, winning even one UEFA Champions League trophy is a dream; this guy has won it with three clubs.
 Such a baller he has.

-With 877 professional club career games under his belt, Seedorf has scored 128 goals and has created 136 assists.
-His professional career spanned 22 years, during which he won 19 trophies with clubs like AC Milan, Chelsea, Inter Milan, and more
+He racked up a staggering 877 professional club career games under his belt.
+Seedorf has scored 128 goals and has created 136 assists.
+His professional career spanned 22 years, during which he won 19 trophies with clubs like Serie A giants AC Milan, Chelsea, Inter Milan, and Real Madrid.

 6. N’Golo Kante – France

-N’Golo Kante, one of the humblest and quietest football players in the world.
+The French star N’Golo Kante is one of the humblest and quietest football players in the world.
 The French midfielder made an impact and showed everyone with his class and consistency during their surprise campaign in the Premier League, where Leicester City won the league title.
-Although he isn’t known for his scoring abilities, he has still done great.
+Although he isn’t known for his scoring abilities, he has still done great operating in the midfield.

-Having played 510 games in his professional club career, Kante has scored 32 goals, while he has assisted 39 times.
+The former Chelsea midfielder has played over 500 games in his professional club career.
+Kante has scored 32 goals, while he has assisted 39 times.
 His ability to read the game with his timely interceptions and ability to build plays from the deep-lying position.
 He has established himself as one of the best black football players of all time.
+He is currently playing his treds with Saudi Arabian giants Al Ittihad, leading them to league glory.

 5. Mario Balotelli – Italy